coschroeder/cone_ribbon/README.md

 # Interactive model for vesicle release at a ribbon synapse (in zebrafish UV cones)

-This is repository accompanies the paper TITEL, which can be found here: bioRxiv.
+This is repository accompanies the paper TITLE, which can be found here: bioRxiv.

 You can run the interactive model in google colab by clicking here: